Claim: Titanium rings can be removed from swollen fingers only through amputation.

 gold for their wedding bands because it's tough, lightweight, and a fair bit more scratch-resistant than other metals commonly used for such purpose.

-Titanium rings are perfectly safe to wear — even if a finger bearing one becomes swollen or otherwise injured, removal of the circlet generally involves little more than properly using a jeweler's saw.
+Titanium rings are perfectly safe to wear: even if a finger bearing one becomes swollen or otherwise injured, removal of the circlet can be accomplished using equipment such as a jeweler's saw or a dental saw.
 Contrary to rumor, fingers so trapped do not need to be amputated, smashed, or otherwise further injured to effect rescue from the encircling ring.
 (Interestingly, a number of those who reported encountering the rumor about titanium-encircled fingers needing to be amputated say they heard this claim from jewelers who were trying to warn them off from purchasing such bijoux and perhaps were trying to steer them towards more expensive items.)

 There is one additional difference between removing a titanium ring from a swollen body part and freeing said digit from a band fashioned of a different metal:

 is to be easily removed.
-By contrast, a gold ring would require only one such cut, after which it could be effortlessly pried apart.
+By contrast, a gold ring typically requires only one such cut, after which it can be effortlessly pried apart.